andreburgaud/winrmrf/README.md

 The option `-y` allows to delete directories bypassing the confirmation step:

 ```
-C:\test> winrmrf -y toolong
+C:\test> winrmrf -y many_nested_directories
     windows rmrf (winrmrf) v0.0.2
   Copyright (c) 2016 - Andre Burgaud

-Directory 'C:\test\toolong' was successfully deleted
+Directory 'C:\test\many_nested_directories' was successfully deleted
 ```

 **Notes**:
 1. Be careful when using this tool, especially with the `-y` option.
 As its name indicates, `winrmrf` is similar to `rm -rf` on a UNIX system, therefore, it will delete the directory provided as parameter and all directories, subdirectories and files under this directory.
-1. It does not support wildcards such as ***** (star) to force entering the exact folder name and preventing the typical error of deleting more than intended.
+1. It does not support wildcards such as ***** (star) to force entering the exact folder name and to prevent the typical error of deleting more than intended.

 ## Build

 ### Requirements

-This tool is coded in Nim and requires the MinGW GCC compiler.
+This tool is coded in the **Nim** programing language and requires the MinGW GCC compiler.

 * **Nim**: http://nim-lang.org/
 * **MinGW**: http://www.mingw.org/
 * **UPX**: https://upx.github.io/ (only needed if you want to obtain maximum compression with the resuling executable)

-If you decide to build `winrmrf`, install Nim without MinGW, then fully install MinGW.
+If you decide to build `winrmrf`, install Nim without MinGW, then fully install MinGW (the MinGW binaries will need to be available in the OS `PATH`).
 A full MinGW install includes tools like `windres` and `strip` that are used to respectively build the resources for `winrmrf` and strip the generated executable from its symbols and sections.

 ```
 C:\> git clone https://github.com/andreburgaud/winrmrf.git